AJarombek/saints-xctf-ios/README.md

 ### Releases

+**V.2.1.0 - New Create & Edit Log Pages**

+> Release Date: Dec 29, 2021

+This update has newly designed create and edit log pages.
+These pages are written using SwiftUI, replacing the old Storyboard/UIKit pages.
+Also included in this release is a bug fix for the monthly calendar skipping months while navigating.

 **V.2.0.1 - Calendar & Monthly Chart Fixes**

 > Release Date: Jun 21, 2021

 This update fixes an issue with the monthly calendar and weekly chart.
 Days were offset by one in both views, due in part to differences in the new API.

 **V.2.0.0 - Version 2 Release**

 > Release Date: Jun 1, 2021

 This version of the iOS app aligns with the second version of the web application and API.
 While no new features were added to the iOS app, aligning it with the new web application and API enables quick updates going forward.

 **V.1.1 - Safety Release**